greatsky-ai/imprint_composer_v2/README.md

 ### FiLM feedback modulation

 `examples/demo_predictive_coding.py` now routes top-down GRU context through a per-layer `pc*_film` module before the lower GRU consumes its reconstruction error.
-The conditioner lives on the receiving layer, is sized via `CONFIG["film_widths"]` (or per-layer `spec["film_widths"]`), and emits FiLM `(gamma, beta)` parameters that gate the error drive (`signal * (1 + gamma) + beta`).
+The conditioner lives on the receiving layer, is sized via `CONFIG["film_widths"]` (or per-layer `spec["film_widths"]`), and emits FiLM `(gamma, beta)` parameters that gate the error drive (`signal * (2 * sigmoid(gamma)) + beta`).
 The conditioning edge is tagged with `set_stop_grad(True)` so higher layers provide context without receiving gradients from the lower layer’s objectives, keeping the FiLM parameters and projections trained purely by the receiving layer’s signals.
 When feedback is disabled (single layer or `use_feedback=False`), the graph automatically bypasses the FiLM block and feeds the error directly into the GRU.

 ## Gradient diagnostics